Organization Profile of the Moravian Music Foundation Inc.

 Moravian music is alive and vibrant today!

 Moravians are creating new anthems, new hymns, new songs for camp, new arrangements for various instruments in worship, new organ preludes, new handbell pieces, and new descants for hymns.
-Hymnals for English- and German-speaking congregations are shared with the world through missions and Unity efforts; at the same time, English and German congregations are absorbing and utilizing music and hymns from (or influenced by) a variety of musical cultures in the world-wide Unity.
+Whereas, hymnals were published by North American and European Moravians and translated and shared with the world through missions and Unity efforts; now, more and more, North American and European congregations are absorbing and utilizing music and hymns from (or influenced by) a variety of musical cultures from throughout the worldwide Unity.

 In the preface to Sing to the Lord a New Song: a New Moravian Songbook (NEW songs and hymns by Moravians), published by Moravian Music Foundation in 2013, it says: